TS156A - Detector Vevor - Free user manual and instructions

 To avoid hearing loss, do not use earphone if using it makes you feel uncomfortable.

 The detector has a dual-frequency audio alarm function.
-When it detects a ferrous meta object, it emits a tone of 660Hz audio signal, and when it detects a non-ferrous metal object, it emits a tone of 2000Hz audio signal.
+When it detects a ferrous metal object, it emits a tone of 660Hz audio signal, and when it detects a non-ferrous metal object, it emits a tone of 2000Hz audio signal.

 - To preserve battery life, turn off the detector when not in use.